-Kyle Lynne Demeter recently completed her 10th season as the assistant women's golf coach at the University of Notre Dame in 2014-15.
-Since teaming up with current head coach Susan Holt prior to the 2006-07 season, Demeter has helped the Fighting Irish post the top nine scoring averages in program history while also leading Notre Dame to eight consecutive NCAA regional appearances and the NCAA Championships for the first time in program history in 2010-11.
+Kyle Lynne Demeter completed her 12th season on the women's golf coaching staff at the University of Notre Dame, and her second as associate head coach in 2016-17, having been promoted to that role in the summer of 2015 after a decade as an assistant coach.
+Since teaming up with current head coach Susan Holt prior to the 2006-07 season, Demeter has helped the Fighting Irish post the top 11 scoring averages in program history while also leading Notre Dame to nine NCAA regional appearances in the last ten years (2008-16) and the NCAA Championship for the first time in program history in 2010-11.

 In 2013-14, Demeter helped Notre Dame to its seventh straight NCAA regional appearance after a strong performance at their first-ever Atlantic Coast Conference Championship.
 Notre Dame recorded the third-best score on day three of the tournament to put the team in a tie for fifth place with a 905 (+33) total (306-303-296).

 A season earlier in 2012-13, Demeter was a part of a Fighting Irish squad that posted the program's then top team stroke average (298.70).
 Notre Dame also claimed its third BIG EAST Championship in a six-year period during its final season in the league.
 The Fighting Irish qualified for the NCAA East Regional with their automatic bid, and were strong contenders to advance to the NCAA finals through the first two rounds of the event.

 Under Demeter's guidance, then-freshman Lindsey Weaver was tabbed the BIG EAST Player and Freshman of the Year and named to the all-BIG EAST team.
 Ashley Armstrong collected her second straight all-BIG EAST accolade with Talia Campbell joining her after taking co-medalist honors with Weaver at the conference tournament.